SOliv1/kuk-marketing-2/mockups/readme/README6.md

             font-family: 'Roboto', sans-serif;</addr>

 ## Home app

 1. `python3 manage.py startapp home`
                 mkdir -p home/templates/home
 1. add the home app : `python3 manage.py startapp home`
 1. then create a templates directory in the home app > mkdir -p to create parents as required.
                     `mkdir -p home/templates/home`
                         And then right-click the inner *home directory*, new file and create *index.html*

 1. *extend the base template with extends base.html And load the static tag with load static, so we can use static files as needed.
                 Lastly, we just need a content block with some content in it.
 So let's start with block content.
                 And inside that, I'll just add a simple h1 with class equals display-4 and text-success to ensure bootstrap is working.
 And I'll add the text it works.*
 1. *view* to render this template so let's head into **views.py* And define an index view.
                         Which will simply render the index template.
-1.          *class inheritance* = it's going to be very important as you progress in your understanding of python and object-oriented programming in general.
+1. *c inheritance* = it's going to be very important as you progress in your understanding of python and object-oriented programming in general.
              - remember that if you need functionality *from one class to be available in another*.
             All you need to do is inherit the one you need.